bucs110b1fall21/midterm-aaldous1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-What did you clean up?:
+What did you clean up?: I cleaned up the polygon drawing by making it more efficient, as well as instantiating constants in global space.

 Summary of function(s) added: